vega-ken/tasks-habitica/README.md

 ### Installing

-Before running the program, you need to change the archive app.js.
+Before running the program, you need to change the archive userApiKeys.js that is in the config folder.

-In the first two lines, replace *your-api-user-id* and *your-api-token* with yours from your account.

-You can get them [here](https://habitica.com/user/settings/api).
+Just replace *your-api-user-id* and *your-api-token* with yours from your account (you can get them [here](https://habitica.com/user/settings/api) ).

 After you save your changes, open the terminal or command prompt in the path of the archives downloaded and type: